 So for those reasons we don’t have lots of small group tours on our website as most of our clients have much more independent ideas.
 But sometimes a scheduled group can fit the bill!

-Mix of Private Transfers and Scheduled Tours
+The mix of Private Transfers and Scheduled Tours

 Another option is to mix private transfers with some scheduled day tours in the larger cities of Cape Town, Durban, and Johannesburg.
-Some scheduled tours are also on offer in the Winelands area and in the environs of the Kruger park.
+Some scheduled tours are also on offer in the Winelands area and in the environs of the Kruger Park.

 This gives you more flexibility than a group tour as you can choose your ideal hotel AND you can stay longer in one area.
 It also means you are not locked into one group of people who may or may not be your ‘type’.